tinashe3050/auto-annotated-portfolio/content/pages/index.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    title: >-
-      I’m a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
+    title: "Hey there! \U0001F44B I’m a\_stay-at-home dad by day, web developer by naptime—turning coffee into code and toddler chaos into creative solutions.
+When I’m not debugging JavaScript, I’m mastering the art of snack negotiations and LEGO engineering."
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you